cucumber/common/create-meta/README.md

 If all tests pass, commit your code and send us a pull request.
 Bonus points if you also update `CHANGELOG.md` and `README.md`.

+You might want to look at the source code for [danger](https://github.com/danger/danger/tree/master/lib/danger/ci_source) to understand how various CI server environment variables should be interpreted.

 ## CI definitions

 The `ciDict.json` file contains definitions of various CI servers.
 Each property of a CI